-If you are able to use a prosthesis, and are interested in getting one, you will receive a preparatory prosthesis that best meets your needs.
+If you wish to pursue, and are able to use a prosthesis, a preparatory prosthesis will be made to meet your needs.
 Different prostheses should be considered to assist you in meeting your functional goals.
 New goals may require changes to the design of the prosthesis, consideration of a different terminal device or necessitate the prescription of a completely new prosthesis.